TomCordemans/LABS/docs/wireshark/README.md

 To decrypt the traffic, you currently need both the keys.txt file and the capture file, which is not very convenient.
 It’s better to inject the secrets directly into your capture file.
 This can be done easily via `Edit` → `Inject TLS Secrets`.

+**Question:**
+The Wireshark.org website contains several hidden messages.
+Can you identify them by analyzing the network traffic?
+(Hint: x-slogan)

 ## 8 Wireless LAN

 Capturing wireless network traffic is not straightforward, which is why it is often considered a last resort.